 I mean, this is exactly what we need.

-We need women having we need to give women more places to talk.
+We need women having, we need to give women more places to talk.

 Is this really what we need?

-Uh well, I don't know if you call it radio nag.
+Well, I don't know if you call it radio nag.

-So today Gregory takes a step up to uh to talk about Bush and the war in Iraq and so forth, and James Carville is also on the show.
+So today, Gregory takes a step up to talk about Bush and the war in Iraq and so forth.

 David Gregory says, Laura, the White House made a determination that speaking about the wars candidly is what's important now, and yet it's clear the president's having a hard time being heard.